This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How often should substrate be completely replaced?

-Like a phoenix needs fresh ashes, your substrate requires complete replacement every 3-6 months, depending on your reptile’s size and waste production.
-Watch for odors or visible contamination as signals.
+You’ll want to replace substrate completely every 3-6 months, depending on your reptile’s size and waste production.

 Can multiple desert reptile species cohabitate together?